Moreton Island: Pilot station and lighthouses

 At Cape Moreton is Queensland's oldest lighthouse, Cape Moreton Light, which was first lit in 1857.
 The lighthouse was followed by at least four other lighthouse erected since the 1860s, at Comboyuro Point, North Point, Cowan Cowan Point and Yellow Patch.

+Ngugi people were able to live on country during this period as some like Toompani and his wife Thruppan obtained employment as boatmen and housekeepers for the pilots and lighthouse keepers.
+However, by around the 1890s the remaining Ngugi had either died or relocated to Stradbroke Island.

+World War II

 During World War II, a number of defence installations were installed on the island by the Royal Australian Navy and Australian Army.
 These sites included anti aircraft guns and mine control buildings.
 Their purpose was to protect the approaches to the port of Brisbane and at its peak 900 troops were stationed on the island.

+Tangalooma whaling station

 Between 1952 and 1962, Tangalooma, on the western side of the island, was the site of Queensland's only whaling station, with humpback whales being harvested on their annual migration north.
 Each season up to 600 whales were processed with a maximum of 11 whales per day.
 The site of the whaling station is now the Tangalooma Island Resort.
 The flensing plan of the station still exists as part of the resort.

+Sand mining

 Moreton Island was included in the Greater Brisbane area in 1974.
 The council initially permitted 60% of the island to potentially be sandmined, however a public outcry led to the council changing the zoning to open space.
 The sands on the island contain rutile and zircon.
 The Queensland Government, led by Joh Bjelke-Petersen supported sandmining on the island and established the Cook Inquiry which produced a report recommending that 94% of the island be banned from mining.
 Despite this more mining licences were granted until 1984 when the Federal government announced it would decline export licences for the island's mineral sands.
 In 1989, then Premier of Queensland, Wayne Goss halted mining of the island and compensated the companies involved.

+Dugongs

 A salt-water lagoon on the island was used as a temporary home to a dugong called Pig.
 Pig was the youngest dugong ever successfully reared in captivity.
 The dugong was placed in the lagoon to increase its natural instincts before being released into the wild.